Austin Drug Crime Lawyer

 Some of the consequences of drug crimes include:

 At Cofer & Connelly, PLLC, we understand the serious nature of drug crimes and the potential impact they can have on your life.
-Our drug crime attorneys in Austin are dedicated to providing strong defense strategies tailored to your specific situation.
-We will fight to protect your rights and work towards the best possible outcome for your case.
+Our drug crime attorneys in Austin are dedicated to providing strong defense strategies tailored to your specific case.
+We will fight to protect your rights and work towards the best possible outcome for your charges.

 Common Drug Crime Defenses

 When facing drug crime charges in Austin, TX, it is crucial to understand that you have legal options and defenses available to you.
-A skilled drug crime defense attorney can help evaluate your case and develop a strong defense strategy tailored to your specific situation.
+A skilled Austin drug crime lawyer can help evaluate your case and develop a strong defense strategy tailored to your specific situation.

 Some common defenses for drug crimes include: